Process-Based Risk Measures and Risk-Averse Control of Discrete-Time Systems: Risk Measures for Controlled Stochastic Processes

 where the relation $\sim_{\text{\rm st}}$ means that both $\preceq_{\text{\rm st}}$ and $\succeq_{\text{\rm st}}$ are true; in other words, equality in law.
 Because of the stochastic conditional time-consistency,

 whence

-This proves that in fact $\sigma^\pi$ does not depend on $\pi$, and all dependence on $\pi$ is carried by the controlled kernel $Q_t^\pi$.
+All three arguments of $\sigma^\pi_t$ and $\sigma^{\pi'}_t$ are identical.
+Consequently, $\sigma^\pi$ does not depend on $\pi$ directly, and all dependence on $\pi$ is carried by the controlled kernel $Q_t^\pi$.
 This is a highly desirable property, when we apply dynamic risk measures to a control problem.
 We summarize this important observation in the following theorem, which extends Theorem \ref{prop-li-risk-trans-map} to the case of controlled processes.